0xPolygon/polygon-docs/docs/zkEVM/concepts/evm-basics.md

+!!! warning
+    This first paragraph is confusing as it sounds like the doc is about something else.

 In this document we dig deeper into the main state machine or executor component of the zkProver.
 It is one of the four main components of the zkProver, outlined [here](../architecture/zkprover/index.md).
 These are - Executor, STARK recursion, CIRCOM, and Rapid SNARK.

 Since the design of the zkProver emulates that of the EVM, this document focuses on explaining the basics of EVM.